Skip to main content

 Frankenstein Bio Reagents

 Every chemist dreams of seeing molecules.
-Frankenstein Bio Reagents began in 2002 in Cambridge (MA) when Vlado Gelev, a chemist among biophysicists, began supplying his friends with 13C-keto acids, to improve the observation of proteins by nuclear magnetic resonance (NMR).
-Later, the operation expanded to the synthesis of deuterated detergents and lipids, which are “invisible” to NMR and thus facilitate the study of membrane proteins.
-Use of deuterated LDAO detergent was instrumental in the first NMR structure determination of an integral membrane protein in 2008 and the following year FB Reagents was registered as a DBA in Massachusetts.
+Frankenstein Bio Reagents began in 2002 in Cambridge (MA) when Vlado Gelev, a chemist among biophysicists, began supplying his friends with 13C-labeled keto acids, which enable clean observation of the interactions of proteins by nuclear magnetic resonance (NMR).
+Gradually, the operation expanded to the synthesis of deuterated detergents and lipids which are “invisible” to NMR.
+In 2007, our deuterated LDAO detergent was instrumental in determining the first 3D structure of an integral membrane protein, VDAC-1, by NMR.
+The following year FB Reagents was registered as a DBA in Massachusetts.
 In 2014 the company relocated to Vlado’s hometown of Sofia, Bulgaria (EU), where he was offered an exciting University faculty position.
-FB Reagents Ltd. has two full time employees, enjoys part time help from students, benefits from the expertise of Sofia University faculty, and continues to collaborate with biophysicists worldwide.
-In 2019 we were part of a multidisciplinary team that developed 13C-19F amino acids with remarkably sharp NMR signals.
-In 2021 our team introduced “locally deuterated” leucine for the study of proteins expressed in mammalian and insect cells.
-Our deuterated lipids are increasingly popular in neutron scattering studies of membranes.

-FB Reagents now offers a wide range of deuterated detergents and lipids, a unique selection of 13C- and 19F-labeled amino acids, and a gradually expanding catalog of other fine chemicals.
+FB Reagents now offers the widest range of deuterated detergents and lipids, popular in NMR and neutron scattering experiments.
+We also offer a unique selection of 13C- and 19F-labeled amino acids, and a gradually expanding catalog of other fine chemicals.
 Our products are distributed by Cambridge Isotope Laboratories (USA), Larodan (Sweden), Cortecnet (France), and others.
-Whether you look at molecules through NMR, neutron scattering, Raman spectroscopy, mass spectrometry, or another technique, we are excited to help you see what you want to see.

 Contact Us